Skip to content

 How to Make Pumpkin Blondies

-1. Sift together the flour, pumpkin pie spice, baking soda and salt in a large bowl.
+1. Combine.
+Sift together the flour, pumpkin pie spice, baking soda, and salt in a large mixing bowl.

-2. Beat the butter and sugar with an electric mixer until fluffy.
-Then mix in the egg, pumpkin puree and vanilla.
+2. Beat.
+In a mixing bowl, beat the butter and sugar with an electric mixer until fluffy.
+Then mix in the egg, pumpkin puree, and vanilla.
 Slowly add in the flour mixture and mix until combined.
-Fold in the chocolate chips and then pour into a parchment lined 9×13″ baking dish.
+Fold in the chocolate chips and then pour into a parchment-lined 9×13″ baking dish.

-3. Bake in oven at 350°F for 35 to 40 minutes, or until a toothpick comes clean.
+3. Bake.
+Place the pan in the oven at 350°F for 35 to 40 minutes, or until a toothpick comes clean.
 Let cool in pan for about 20 minutes, then remove and cut into bars.

 Baking Tips

-Line your pan.
-I like to line my baking dish with parchment paper before pouring in the batter.
+• Line your pan.
+I like to line my baking dish with parchment paper before pouring it into the batter.
 I usually leave enough parchment hanging over the edges of the pan so that I can easily lift the blondies out once baked.
-It makes both removal and clean up a lot easier.
+It makes both removal and cleanup a lot easier.

-Let cool before cutting.
-After removing from the oven, let the bars cool for about 20 minutes before cutting into squares.
+• Let cool before cutting.
+After removing them from the oven, let the bars cool for about 20 minutes before cutting them into squares.
 They get a bit crumbly if you slice them while warm.

-Cut with a plastic knife.
-Because the texture is so soft and cakey, I’ve found that a plastic knife works best since it’s more gentle.
+• Cut with a plastic knife.
+Because the texture is so soft and cakey, I have found that a plastic knife works best since it’s more gentle.
 For super clean cuts, wipe it off with a paper towel in between each slice.

 Recipe FAQs